tscanlin/developers.optimizely.com/src/content/android/reference/index.md

 		.withBranchNames("shortCheckout", "longCheckout");
 ```

-The above code block will have 3 branches: the "default" branch, and a branch named "shortCheckout" and a branch named "longCheckout".
+The above Code Block will have 3 branches: the "default" branch, and a branch named "shortCheckout" and a branch named "longCheckout".

-This is what the implemenation of that code block looks like.
-Be sure to implement your codeblock branches in the same order as you declare them when initializing the codeblock.
+This is what the implementation of that Code Block looks like.
+Be sure to implement your Code Block branches in the same order as you declare them when initializing the Code Block.

 ``` java
 public class CommerceActivity extends Activity {